siro844/Air-Raid-Reinforcement-Learning/README.md

 - Stable Baselines3

 Install these dependencies
-The training logs are present in the logs directory of this repo
+The training logs are present in the repository.